TomB30/camp-manager/GETTING_STARTED.md

 ## 🎮 First Steps in the App

 ### 1. Explore the Dashboard
-- Look at the statistics (8 children, 6 team members, etc.)
+- Look at the statistics (8 children, 6 staff members, etc.)
 - Check today's schedule
 - Notice if there are any conflicts